k88hudson/git-flight-rules/README.md

 ### I made changes on the wrong branch

-You've made uncommitted changes and realise you're on the wrong branch.
+You've made uncommitted changes and realize you're on the wrong branch.
 Stash changes and apply them to the branch you want:

 ```sh
 (wrong_branch)$ git stash